 The comforting wraps can reduce anxiety by calming both the psychological and physical anxiety reactions, like shaking and cowering.
 One of the most well-known products is the Thundershirt.

 This tight vest embodies a warm hug to soothe your anxious dog.
 Just like parents swaddle their babies to calm them down, a Thundershirt applies constant, gentle pressure to your furry companion’s body.
-How to help dog scared of thunder?
+How to help a dog scared of thunder?

 It is scientifically proven that gentle pressure from this comfortable wrap releases endorphins, chemicals released by the body to relieve pain and stress.
 This technology is not new for people but has been adapted to dogs and cats who suffer from anxiety.